Azure/azure-sdk-for-js/documentation/writing_tests.md

 To ensure that our tests are executed in the test [Azure DevOps pipelines](https://azure.microsoft.com/en-us/services/devops/pipelines/) that have been previously configured by our team, some configuration files are necessary:

-- A file named `ci.yml` will be automatically generated at the common parent of the clients of a specific service (let's say, at the `keyvault/` level of `keyvault/keyvault-keys`).
+- A file named `ci.yml` should be added by the Engineering Systems team at the service level (the common parent of the clients of a specific service), for example at the `keyvault/` level of `keyvault/keyvault-keys`.
-- A `test-resources.json` file, also at the common parent of the clients of a service, which will contain an [ARM template](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/overview) of the resources needed to run all of the tests of these clients.
+- A `test-resources.json` file must exist, either at the package folder level, or at the service level, which will contain an [ARM template](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/overview) of the resources needed to run all of the tests of these clients.
+All of the `test-resources.json` files inside of the service folder will be used to deploy resources on every build.
-- And a `tests.yml` file located at the folder of each one of the clients, which is in charge of specifying what package to run, what environments to use to run the tests, and how to run the tests.
+- And a `tests.yml` file located at the package folder, which is in charge of specifying when to run the tests for this package, what environments to use to run the tests, and how to run the tests.

-To explore how to write these files, we recommend going through the guide: [Creating live tests](https://dev.azure.com/azure-sdk/internal/_wiki/wikis/internal.wiki/48/Create-a-new-Live-Test-pipeline?anchor=creating-live-tests).
+You can learn how to write these files by following the guide: [Creating live tests](https://dev.azure.com/azure-sdk/internal/_wiki/wikis/internal.wiki/48/Create-a-new-Live-Test-pipeline?anchor=creating-live-tests).

 ### Activating test pipelines

-When adding a new client to our repository, you must report to the _Engineering Systems_ team what client are you adding.
-They will make sure that the pipelines are running for your project, though you can take more time to finish up your live test setup.
-After following up with them, once you've merged your tests' code and the configuration files needed, the pipelines will be almost ready to run these test.
-The next step is to adjust them to send the correct information to your tests.
+When adding a new client to our repository, you must report to the _Engineering Systems_ team about what client are you adding.
+They will make sure that the pipelines are running for your project.
+After following up with them, once you've merged your tests' code and the configuration files needed, the pipelines will need to be adjusted to send credentials and other necessary information to your tests.

-Test pipelines will send environment variables for your tests, and will make other distinctions between tests that are supposed to verify the integrity of the package, or tests that will check if the code is correct against live resources as a last measure before releasing the package (either for nightly builds or for manual releases).
+The test pipelines make distinctions between tests that are supposed to verify the integrity of the package and tests that will check if the code is correct against live resources.
 To specify which one you want to run, you must pick one of the following variable groups:

-- `Secrets for Resource Provisioner`: Use this to allow your builds to send the information necessary to run tests on your pull requests.
+- `Secrets for Resource Provisioner`: Use this to allow your builds to send the information necessary to run tests on your pull requests, which is intended to verify the integrity of a package.
+This is used for test pipelines like `js - event-hubs - tests` or `js - keyvault-keys - tests`.
-- `Release Secrets for GitHub`: Use this to allow your builds to release your packages.
+- `Release Secrets for GitHub`: Use this to allow your builds to run tests against live resources as a last measure before releasing the packages.
 This is used for CI pipelines like `js - eventhub` or `js - keyvault`.

 To add any of these groups, you must go to https://dev.azure.com/azure-sdk/ and look for the builds that have been configured to target your project, then: